czernous/persian-hugo/exampleSite/content/post/how-to-write-an-advertorial.md

 categories = []
 cloudinaryurl = "https://res.cloudinary.com/ruthchernous/image/upload"
 date = 2021-09-15T21:35:00Z
-description = "Want to promote your craft business?
-Learn to write an Advertorial" image = "/v1631741828/How_to_write_an_advertorial_2_jvuloa.jpg" tags = ["copywriting", "marketing", "Business"] title = "Write an advertorial to market your business"
+description = "Want to increase your revenue? write an Advertorial" image = "/v1631741828/How_to_write_an_advertorial_2_jvuloa.jpg" tags = ["copywriting", "marketing", "Business"] title = "A truly working tutorial to increase your revenue"

 +++
-Engaging with customers instead of bombarding them with promotions has become the preferred way to advertise.
-This is why Advertorials are a great option when it comes to promoting your business.
+Advertorials are a great option when it comes to promoting your business and increasing its revenue.

+Because it kills two birds with one stone.
+It educates, helps customers and builds trust.
+As-well-as drives conversion.

 In this article, I will discuss how advertorials can help your business and how to create one.

 ## **What is an Advertorial?**